eduk8s-tests/lab-tkg-aws-installer/README.md

 docker rm lab-tkg-aws-installer
 ```

-The installer also creates three docker volumes.
+The installer also creates four docker volumes.
 These are used for holding
 the downloaded installer binaries, as well as the ``tkg`` and ``kubectl``
 configuration.
 They exist such that if the container is stopped and you run
 it again, you still have the configuration and ``tkg`` binary which allows
-you to talk to the management cluster.
+you to still talk to the management cluster.

 To remove these volumes run: